-The setup for people trivia is easy: a month leading up to an organizational event, send out an email or survey asking people to share something about themselves that most people at work don’t know.
+The setup for People Trivia is easy: a month leading up to an organizational event, send out an email or survey asking people to share something about themselves that most people at work don’t know.
 You’ll then collect and compile the information and put it into a quiz-form and share it at the meeting.

-If the meeting is remote, you can take advantage of online polling to interactively engage your audience and let them guess which fellow co-worker is an avid skydiver.
+If the meeting or team is remote, you can take advantage of online polling to interactively engage your audience and let them guess which fellow co-worker is an avid skydiver.
 If it is in-person, a simple PowerPoint and some in-room discussion can make the presentation more interactive.

 The questions you ask can be nearly anything, however this is a perfect opportunity to find out more about your fellow employees than the typical business specifics.